axsemantics/hiring/website/process.md

 #### A) Something existing

 You provide us with some existing project/design/code of yours we can have a look at.
 This can be some git(hub) repository or a tar/zip file.
 Ideally the code should be runnable locally or be already online for us to try it out.
+Choose something that you think shows of some of your skills.

+**OR**

 #### B) A coding challenge